ricksonmenezes/wego-assignment/ReadMe.md

     Hence, integrated SVY21 https://github.com/cgcai/SVY21 library that does the conversion offline.
 So now, no more management API.
     Tradeoff - conversion by OneMap  is authorotative.
 On the other hand, one would have to validate the conversion being done by any offline library.

+ FINDING NEAREST CAR PARK

- 4. Using MySQL ST_DISTANCE_SPHERE point function to calculate shortest distance.
+ 1. Using MySQL ST_DISTANCE_SPHERE point function to calculate shortest distance.
 The order by is on ST_Distance_Sphere(point(user latlong),point(carparks_latlong)).
 I used Spring-JDBC template to return this result as it allowed me to write a clean native join  query + do pagination + do sorting.
 The issue with Spring JPA would be that having to do the trinity - native join query + pagination + sorting on a sql function would need an ingenious customization of which the tradeoff is time.
 I also believe that one size does not fit all and I had to go with the tool that fit the purpose at the moment i.e I had a good handle on how ST_DIstance_Sphere works and went ahead with this approach.